-Though the clinic will be closed to the public until April 5th, you will still be able to contact the clinic via telephone or email.
 If you have any questions or concerns, please don't hesitate to reach out to us.
-You can contact your clinician directly or reach our to one our service coordinators by phone or email (below) if you would like to book a session by OTN:
+You can contact your clinician directly or reach our to one our service coordinators by phone or email (below) if you would like discuss in-person or online session options:

-Due to the ever-changing climate of COVID-19, we intend to re-evaluate the situation as more information becomes available to us.
-We hope that you stay safe and healthy.
-We thank you for your continued support and look forward to seeing you at SpeechWorks in the near future.
+We hope that you continue to stay safe and healthy.
+We thank you for your continued support and look forward to continuing to serve your speech therapy needs.

 Your SpeechWorks team